fmkid/dynamic-webpage/README.md

 # dynamic-webpage
-Simple webpage implementation as solution of codeabbey/189 challenge
+Simple webpage implementation (using HTML and JS) as solution of codeabbey/189 challenge